 (h) An Appendix

 In the final section, you should add any other information that was not included.
-It could be such as logos, photos, and blueprints.
+It could be logos, photos, and blueprints.

-4. Get Funding Of Your Food Truck Business
+4. Get Funding For Your Food Truck Business

 After you have completed your consolidated Food Truck Business Plan, you must look for the funds for the Business Plan.